EclipseManic/ThreatSentry-AI/README.md

 ```
 # Delete all devices and vulnerabilities after confirmation
 python scripts/clear_db_enhanced.py --delete-devices --delete-vulns

 # Reset the "notified" flag on all devices
 python scripts/clear_db_enhanced.py --reset-notified
 ```

-scripts/_email_preview.py: A helper script to preview the HTML email alert without sending an actual email.

 ### 💬 Feedback and Suggestions
 This is a solo project developed by EclipseManic.
 While direct code contributions are not being accepted at this time, feedback, suggestions, and bug reports are highly appreciated.